radical-cybertools/BigJobAsync/examples/moleculardynamics/README.md

 ### 1.1 Configuration

 A simple configuration file (`config.py`)is provided in which the allocation and resource parameters are set.
-Change any of the values to your specific needs:
+Configuration files are passed to the `freenrg.py` tool via the `--config=` flag.
+Change any of the values in the file to your specific needs:

 ```
 CONFIG = {